docker-archive/mta_java_workshop/README.md

 * A Linux-based Docker EE 18.01 Manager node
 * Three Linux-based Docker EE 18.01 Worker nodes

-> **Important Note: beta** Please note, as of now this is a Docker EE 2.0 environment.
+> **Important Note: beta** Please note, as of now, this is a Docker EE 2.0 environment.
 Docker EE 2.0 shows off the new Kubernetes functionality which is described below.

 By clicking a name on the left, the console window will be connected to that node.